kinecosystem/kin-ecosystem-sdk-docs/docs/intro.md

 ![](/kin-ecosystem-sdk-docs/img/marketplace.png)

-Within the Kin marketplace user get exposed to the entire Kin experience in your app.
-User can explore both Kin out of the box offers and your tailor made app offers.
-We like to divide this offers to *spend* and *earn* offers.

 ### Earn
 Earn offer is where the user can get compensated with Kin for an effort he put to complete a task in a app, or for a digital asset that he might created.